ymrdf/redux-simplifier/readme.md

 // }
 ```

-## must know API
+## must know API

 ### function replaceAction(tag, value)

 ---

-A action creator, return a ation like this：
+A action creator, return a ation like this：
 {
 type:actionType.TYPE,
 tag:tag,